 Art’s corporate strategy evolved over the next two years and settled on this (Better Thinking, Better Results, p.
 29):

 Be the leading supplier in the industries we serve and one of the top 10 time-based competitors globally:

 1. Constantly strengthening our base operations

 • 100% on time customer service

 • Use Quality Function Deployment to introduce new products every month

 Lean is not specifically mentioned in Wiremold’s corporate strategy.
 Visual controls and 5Cs (same as 5Ss) could be applied as two tools independent of Lean, while the origins of Quality Function Deployment do not lie with TPS.
 The reality is that Lean is one of many methods that leaders could use to achieve Wiremold’s corporate strategy.

 You and I may view Lean as a better method compared to all others, but most CEOs would not.
 They would use methods that they are more familiar with.
 And don’t lose sight of the fact that Lean is not identified with corporate strategy in either top- or bottom-tier MBA degree programs.

 Let’s be honest: Of all the methods that CEOs can choose from to increase corporate value, improve financial performance, create competitive advantage, innovate, achieve sustainable growth, and so on, Lean is by far the most difficult for them to understand and correctly execute.
 And TPS+Toyota Way is an order of magnitude (or two) more difficult than Lean.
 That is an irrefutable fact.

 In conclusion, should I have followed Art’s suggestion to title our book Lean Strategy?
-Given that Lean can be both a strategy and not a strategy, think for yourself and make up your own mind.
-If you decide Lean is indeed a strategy, then carefully compare that to kaizen and the image above to figure out which is the better strategy.
+No. But if you believe Lean is a corporate strategy, as Art does, then carefully compare that to kaizen and the image above to figure out which is the better corporate strategy.